Liam Rosenior to Chelsea: Who is Strasbourg boss and the leading contender for the Blues job after Enzo Maresca's exit?

 That does not mean Rosenior joins without experience.
 He has managed over 150 matches and spent three years as a coach beforehand too.
 More than enough to delve into his management style and playing philosophy.

-More than enough time for Hull owner Acun Ilicali to decide his playing style was not a fit for the club when sacking him despite leading them to seventh in the Championship - a problem he will not encounter at Stamford Bridge.
+More than enough time too for Hull owner Acun Ilicali to decide his playing style was not a fit for the club when sacking him despite leading them to seventh in the Championship.

 "Liam is a very good coach and will be very successful.
 He is young and is a very good character who makes the team love him," Ilicali told BBC Sport shortly after his sacking.
 "His football philosophy is very good and may be successful but we didn't see it suiting our character for the future."